skylon07/pigeon_build_runner_infer_inputs/README.md

 Add the following configuration under the `pigeon` key.

-It's not mandatory to include all the outputs mentioned below.
+It's not mandatory to include outputs for all languages mentioned below.
 Feel free to configure only the outputs that are necessary for your requirements.

 **Note:** Replace paths with the essential paths for your project configuration.